Elmer Belt Library of Vinciana: The Belt Library's integration into UCLA Library Special Collections

-Dr. Franklin Murphy, UCLA Chancellor from 1961–68, encouraged and supported Dr. Belt’s donation of his collection to UCLA, and Murphy directed that an elegant suite be specially created for it within the Art Library in UCLA’s Dickson Art Center.
+Dr. Franklin Murphy, UCLA Chancellor from 1961 to 1968, encouraged and supported Dr. Belt's donation of his collection to UCLA, and Murphy directed that an elegant suite be specially created for it within the Art Library in UCLA's Dickson Art Center.
 The suite consisted of two wood-paneled rooms, furnished with Renaissance furniture, antiques, artwork, and art objects, some of which were donated by the Kress Foundation and others of which were donated by collector and industrialist Norton Simon.

-Though Belt desired an institutional home for his collection, he worried, during the planning phase of his donation to UCLA, that at some point in the future his library might be integrated into the university library’s overall collection.
-In a letter dated June 29, 1961, Murphy wrote to Dr. Belt to dispel the “notion that we would propose to integrate your library into our total library holdings in such a way that your library might lose its identification.
+Though Belt desired an institutional home for his collection, he worried, during the planning phase of his donation to UCLA, that at some point in the future his library might be integrated into the university library's overall collection.
+In a letter dated June 29, 1961, Murphy wrote to Dr. Belt to dispel the "notion that we would propose to integrate your library into our total library holdings in such a way that your library might lose its identification.
 I therefore hasten to make one thing crystal clear.
-It is the firm and unalterable intention of all of us that this library will be known in perpetuity as the Elmer Belt Library of Vinciana.”
+It is the firm and unalterable intention of all of us that this library will be known in perpetuity as the Elmer Belt Library of Vinciana."

-In 2000, Eli and Edythe Broad, prominent Los Angeles philanthropists and art collectors, donated $23.2 million to UCLA in order to revamp Dickson Art Center and convert it into an on-campus center for studio art.
+In 2000, Eli and Edythe Broad, prominent Los Angeles philanthropists and art collectors, donated $23.2 million to UCLA to revamp Dickson Art Center and convert it into an on-campus center for studio art.
 They aimed to provide improved facilities for interactive multimedia, expanded studio space, updated classrooms, and galleries for student exhibitions and public presentations.
 Then-UCLA Executive Vice Chancellor Daniel Neuman decided that Dickson Art Center should no longer house the Art Library, including the Elmer Belt Library of Vinciana.
-As a result, the Art Library was relocated to a space in the Meyer & Renee Luskin Public Affairs building that had formerly housed the business school’s library.
+As a result, the Art Library was relocated to a space in the Meyer & Renee Luskin Public Affairs building that had formerly housed the business school's library.
 However, the square footage of the new space was smaller by almost exactly the square footage needed to accommodate the Belt Library.
-In the absence of a solution to this problem, the University sent the Belt Library’s furniture and antiques to off-site storage.
+In the absence of a solution to this problem, the University sent the Belt Library's furniture and antiques to off-site storage.
 The books and manuscripts were transferred to Library Special Collections, where former Belt Librarian Victoria Steele was serving as director.
-She ensured that the Belt Library’s rarities were shelved as a distinct collection within its rare book stacks.
+She ensured that the Belt Library's rarities were shelved as a distinct collection within its rare book stacks.
 Reference items and some other secondary materials were eventually relocated to the Southern Regional Library Facility (SRLF) on the UCLA campus.

 The collection remains accessible through Library Special Collections, although it is no longer possible to cross-consult multiple sources.